 Reduce Driver Distractions

 There is no doubt, the NTSB states, that driver distraction from electronic devices is causing more deaths and injuries on America’s roads.
-Drivers need to pay closer attention to what they are doing, and so do railroad engineers, pilots, truck drivers and even pedestrians.
+Drivers need to pay closer attention to what they are doing, and so do railroad engineers, pilots, truck drivers, and even pedestrians.
+If involved in such an accident, consulting a truck accident lawyer could be crucial.
+If there’s a mishap due to such distractions, seeking advice from a railroad accident attorney might be essential.
 The federal government reports driver distraction was connected to more than 3,000 traffic deaths in just 2017.

 Alcohol and Drug Impairment

-Alcohol is one of the top causes of death on American highways.
+Alcohol is one of the top causes of death on American highways, leading to a significant number of drunk driving accident injuries.
 The NTSB wants to see a reduction in what is classified as ‘drunk driving,’ lowering the permissible BAC from .08% to .05%.
 Deaths that are related to drunk driving just on highways numbered more than 11,000 in 2017.

 Better Collision Avoidance Systems